pjf/pjf.github.io/tech/_posts/2014-01-29-learn-everything-without-spending-time.md

 crammed for an exam, you've probably discovered you've lost that knowledge a week or two later.
-Anki and spaced repitition gives us *anti-cramming*, letting you do a minimum of work to memorise information over a long period of times.
+Anki and spaced repitition gives us *anti-cramming*, letting you do a minimum of work to memorise information over a long period of time.

 The working behind spaced reptition is simple.
 As long as you're able to keep remembering, the time between sucessive tests gradually